The gate was supposed to be routine.

 The surviving squads retreated in uneven, limping groups.

-Michael's team moved last, naturally.
-Not because they had to.
-Because they were still the most functional line on the floor, and everyone else had unconsciously started falling back around them.
+Because they were still the most functional line on the floor, and everyone else had already started falling back around them.

 Only when the gate platform came into view again did Michael realize how many people had followed his directions without asking who gave him authority.